-Next big part of my identity was being a gymnast and leaving home at 14 to train for the Olympics.
+Next big part of my identity was being a gymnast and leaving home at 14 years old to train for the Olympics.
 Yes, that was a tough life for a kid, but it was something I chose to do and I was proud of what I accomplished.
 I was on the US national team, traveling around the world representing the United States.
-Unfortunately, I hurt my knee and had a major surgery 2 years before the Olympics, and I was never the same gymnast after that.
-But am I a gymnastics survivor?
-Yes, but again, I don’t talk about it much anymore.
+Unfortunately, I hurt my knee and had a major surgery 2 years before the Olympics… I was never the same gymnast after that.
+But does that make me a gymnastics survivor?
+Yes, I guess, but again, I don’t talk about it much anymore.

-Next, would probably be all of my relationship dramas.
+Next, I would probably talk about all of my relationship dramas.
 I was married for 4 months when I was 29-30 years old.
 It wasn’t right.
 He is probably a great guy now, but when we were together, it was filled with a lot of emotional abuse.
-Being a gymnast, I was used to emotional abuse, but I knew deep down that it was NOT how I wanted to live my life and thank God I had the courage to leave after the marriage went downhill very quickly.
-So, a survivor of abuse?
-Check that on the list, but today, I'm not one to talk about it OR think about it too much.
+Being a gymnast, I was used to emotional abuse, but I knew deep down that it was NOT how I wanted to live my life, and thank God I had the courage to leave my marriage after it went downhill very quickly.
+So, am I a survivor of abuse?
+Yes I am… but today, I'm not one to talk about it OR think about it too much.